 Adopt this strategy to seriously upgrade your diet.

-Every January, you probably vow to eat less: less junk food, fewer carbs, not as much sugar.
+Does this declaration sound familiar?
+“I vow to eat less.”
+Less junk food, fewer carbs, not as much sugar.

 Food experts say that positive nutrition messages, like “eating fruit is good for you,” can be more motivating than negative messages, like “eating candy is bad for you.”

 “If you spend more of your time focusing on eating healthy foods, then by default, you will spend less time eating unhealthy foods,” says New York–based nutrition consultant Keri Gans, R.D.N., author of The Small Change Diet.

 You’ll have to do a little legwork to make your new, healthy eating habits stick, but it won’t require anything time-consuming or unreasonable (not even a New Year’s resolution).

 “If your goal is to incorporate more healthy foods, you need to plan, shop, and have access to these foods,” says Angel Planells, R.D.N., a spokesperson for the Academy of Nutrition and Dietetics.
 “Otherwise, it’s just a noble intention.”